joinmarket-webui/jamdocs/docs/interface/04-sweep.md

 # Sweep

-Use the 'Sweep' tab to empty your wallet.
+Use the 'Sweep' tab to empty your wallet using the scheduler.
 The scheduler will execute a series of collaborative transactions with randomized parameters, which will send your funds to multiple destination addresses over time.

 ![](../assets/interface/jam.png#only-dark)